our people

 Catherine Kerr - Secretary

-Catherine is President of the Society for Technical Communication, West Coast chapter, and the website content manager for FGTA.
+A technical writer and editor, Catherine is the website content manager for FGTA.
 She accepted a Board nomination because of the insight, grace, gutsiness and sense of humour she encountered in every interaction with FGTA directors.

 Catherine's university degree in secondary school teaching jumpstarted a career in instructional design, publishing, and managing communication campaigns focused on societal objectives.
 Her first job was child-care work with adolescents, and as a prevention program manager at ICBC, she worked with school committees dedicated to safety on the road, especially for young drivers.
 Her lifelong interest in and concern for young people align well with the cause of drug harm reduction.